rematchka/Dialect-and-Sentiment-Identification-in-Nuanced-Arabic-Tweets/README.md

 # Dialect and Sentiment-Identification-in-Nuanced-Arabic-Tweets
 This Repository contains work done in NADI shared task 2022.
-We achieve first place in both NADI 2022 subtasks by ensembling a set of models built on top Arabic-bert-based models in three settings: (1) prompt-based, (2) single fine-tuning, and multitask fine-tuning.
+We achieved first place in both NADI 2022 subtasks by ensembling a set of models built on top Arabic-bert-based models in three settings: (1) prompt-based, (2) single fine-tuning, and multitask fine-tuning.

 ## Overview